Gustav Halmhuber: Early life and education

 Gustav Friedrich Halmhuber was born and died in Stuttgart.
-He came from a long established artisanal family of joiners and carpenters, with ancestral roots in West Prussia.
+He came from a long-established artisanal family of joiners and carpenters, with ancestral roots in West Prussia.

-In 1880 Halmhuber enrolled at the Stuttgart Institute of Technology ("Technische Hochschule Stuttgart " as the university was known at that time) where he studied Architecture under the widely respected Christian Friedrich von Leins.
-At the same time he was attending courses at the Stuttgart Fine Arts Academy ("Staatliche Akademie der Bildenden Künste Stuttgart").
+In 1880, Halmhuber enrolled at the Stuttgart Institute of Technology ("Technische Hochschule Stuttgart " as the university was known at that time) where he studied Architecture under the widely respected Christian Friedrich von Leins.
+At the same time, he was attending courses at the Stuttgart Fine Arts Academy ("Staatliche Akademie der Bildenden Künste Stuttgart").
 Subsequently, he also studied at the Fine Arts Academies in Berlin and Karlsruhe.
+At Karlsruhe, he studied with the painter-professor Ferdinand Keller.

+Career

-At Karlsruhe he studied with the painter-professor Ferdinand Keller.
-Following the conclusion of his formal training Halmhuber worked briefly in Nuremberg with the architect Adolf Gnauth.
+Following the conclusion of his formal training, Halmhuber worked briefly in Nuremberg with the architect Adolf Gnauth.

-On 21 February 1893 Halmhuber was accepted as a freemason.
+On 21 February 1893, Halmhuber was accepted as a freemason.
 Later, after moving to Hannover, in 1912 he joined the "Wilhelm zur deutschen Treue" lodge there.

-In 1885 a nationwide competition was launched for the design of a large water tower for Mannheim.
+In 1885, a nationwide competition was launched for the design of a large water tower for Mannheim.
 The organisers included the stipulation that the exterior of the tower should be both simple and worthy to fit in with the surrounding city architecture.
 This was in a quarter of Mannheim full of modern houses, many of them representative of the richly forthright Willhelmine style.
 Most of the 74 submissions considered by the jury were content to feature iron structures.
 Gustav Halmbuber was only 23, but his 60-meter-tall winning design, which earned him a 1,000 Mark prize, as well as considerable fame in the appropriate quarters, featured a yellow sandstone facing and drew unapologetically on models from Roman antiquity.
 The tower was constructed between 1886 and 1889, by which time Halmhuber had relocated to Berlin and, it would appear, lost interest in attempting to oversee the tower's construction.
 The city authorities sent him several requests, seeking his support over problems with the building contractors, but Halmhuber seems to have been unable to help: it is not known whether he responded to an invitation from the city fathers to visit Mannheim and see the tower after the scaffolding had been removed during or shortly after March 1889.

 Halmhuber had moved on, and was one of several architects busy working under Paul Wallot on a new Reichstag building in Berlin.
 While he was engaged on the Reichstag project he was "spotted" by the sculptor Reinhold Begas, at whose instigation in 1894 he was offered, and accepted, a commission to draw up plans for the National Kaiser Wilhelm Monument in central Berlin.
 While Begas himself led up a small team creating the equestrian figure of the late emperor, Halmhuber dealt with the extensive architectural aspects of the structure.
 In 1895, in another collaboration with "the emperor's favourite sculptor", Reinhold Begas, Halmhuber completely reconfigured Berlin's (then) prestigious Siegesallee.
 The bombastic layout and overwhelmingly masculine selection of sculptures were revealing, possibly in ways that the designers did not intend.
 It was (and more than a century later remains) controversial.